anirudhk686/weather_data_analysis/README.md

 # weather_data_analysis
-In this project i have analyzed antartic weather data.
+In this project i have analyzed antarctic weather data.
 This project was part of my research internship at [National Centre for Antarctic and Ocean Research](http://www.ncaor.gov.in/) , India.

 - In part-1, priliminary temperature analysis has been done.
 - in part-2, temperature data has been analyzed with the Seasonal ARIMA model.
 Futher forecast is also done based on the obtained model.